-- Grant credit for formal study undertaken in recognised institutions in Australia, including universities, colleges, TAFE and other post-secondary education institutions - Grant credit for credentialed programs provided by recognised professional bodies, employers and other authorities where appropriate certification is available - Recognise prior learning and experience.
+- Grant credit for formal study undertaken in recognised institutions in Australia, including universities, colleges, TAFE and other post-secondary education institutions. - Recognise prior learning and experience.

 Recognition of Prior Learning (RPL)

 Credit awarded based on recognition of prior learning (RPL) is assessed by determining the extent to which the applicant has achieved the learning outcomes of one or more units of competency in the award program through the applicant's informal and formal learning.
 The educational judgement concerning equivalence is based on the extent to which the applicant can demonstrate they have achieved the required outcomes (competency).